KnightAng/kodo-python/README.rst

 Linux
 .....

+If you use Anaconda, you'd better deactivate the environment by ``conda deactivate`` first.

 These steps may not work with your specific Linux distribution, but they may guide you in the right direction.